alchemyplatform/aa-sdk/packages/accounts/src/kernel-zerodev/README.md

 2. `encodeExecute` -- this method should return the abi encoded function data for a call to your contract's `execute` method
 3. `encodeExecuteDelegate` -- this method should return the abi encoded function data for a `delegate` call to your contract's `execute` method
 4. `signMessage` -- this is used to sign UO Hashes
-5. `signWithEip6492` -- this should return an ERC-191 and EIP-6492 compliant message used to personal_sign
+5. `signWithEip6492` -- this should return an [ERC-191](https://eips.ethereum.org/EIPS/eip-191) and [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492) compliant message used to personal_sign
 6. `getAccountInitCode` -- this should return the init code that will be used to create an account if one does not exist.
 Usually this is the concatenation of the account's factory address and the abi encoded function data of the account factory's `createAccount` method.

 The `KernelBaseValidator` is a plugin that modify how transactions are validated.
 It allows for extension and implementation of arbitrary validation logic.
 It implements 3 methods:

 1. `getAddress` -- this returns the address of the validator
-2. `getOwner` -- this returns the eligible signer's address for the active smart wallet
+2. `getOwnerAddress` -- this returns the eligible signer's address for the active smart wallet
 3. `signMessageWithValidatorParams` -- this method signs the userop hash using signer object and then concats additional params based on validator mode.

 ## Contributing